EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Method

 To enhance the efficacy of our distillation process, we introduce a dynamic prompt sampling strategy.
 This approach is designed to achieve three key objectives: (1) dynamically generate a diverse set of prompt combinations from the initial prompt (be it a box or a point), (2) accurately identify areas within the mask where the student model exhibits inaccuracies, thereby directing its focus to these specific segments, and (3) compel the teacher model, namely the SAM, to produce high-quality masks for more precise guidance.

-Drawing inspiration from recent advancements in interactive segmentation methods~\cite{interactive_1,interactive_2}, our strategy involves iteratively sampling new prompts in the loop during the distillation phase.
+Drawing inspiration from recent advancements in interactive segmentation methods~\citep{interactive_1,interactive_2}, our strategy involves iteratively sampling new prompts in the loop during the distillation phase.
 As detailed in Algo.~\ref{alg}, we start with an initial prompt.
 With equal probability, either a box or point prompt, as provided by the SA-1B dataset, is input into the decoders of both the teacher and student models.
 Subsequently, we identify areas where the mask predictions from the teacher and student diverge.
-As shown in Fig.~\ref{fig:disagree}, using the teacher’s output as the reference, we uniformly sample new prompts: a positive point in regions marked as false negatives, or a negative point in areas identified as false positives.
+As shown in Fig.~\ref{fig:sam_prompt}, using the teacher’s output as the reference, we uniformly sample new prompts: a positive point in regions marked as false negatives, or a negative point in areas identified as false positives.
 These newly sampled points are then amalgamated with the existing prompts for the subsequent iteration of decoding.
+Note that we cannot sample new box prompts from the disagreement area because the original SAM only supports up to one box for each object of interest.
 It is important to note that each prompt leads to four mask predictions at varying levels of granularity.
 In our analysis, the disagreement is calculated specifically between the teacher mask with the highest IoU score and its corresponding student mask.

 In summary, our findings reveal that rather than relying on distillation with losses dedicated to dense prediction or query-based approaches, dynamically feeding appropriate prompt combinations into the mask decoder during the distillation process proves to be more effective.
 Our prompt-in-the-loop distillation method prioritizes the strategic use of prompts to enhance the learning process.
 In the experimental section, we present detailed discussions through comprehensive ablation studies.